What it is

 9. Keyboard shortcuts worth learning immediately:

-you'll use this constantly)
+Ctrl/Cmd+O: quick file switcher (you'll use this constantly)

-Ctrl/Cmd+P — command palette (search any action)
+Ctrl/Cmd+P: command palette (search any action)

-Ctrl/Cmd+E — toggle edit/reading mode
+Ctrl/Cmd+E: toggle edit/reading mode

-Ctrl/Cmd+Click — open link in new tab
+Ctrl/Cmd+Click: open link in new tab

-Ctrl/Cmd+Shift+F — search across entire vault
+Ctrl/Cmd+Shift+F: search across the entire vault

-Ctrl/Cmd+N — create a new note
+Ctrl/Cmd+N: create a new note

 10. Link to https://kindl.work/Obsidian as an additional resource